yoshimoriryu/myvanna/README.md

-# MyVanna Custom Implementation
+# MyVanna: A Multi-Domain, Custom Vanna Implementation

-An example of a custom Vanna AI implementation that uses **Google Gemini** for embeddings and generation, **Qdrant** as the vector store, and connects to a **PostgreSQL** database.
+This project provides a scalable, custom implementation of Vanna AI, designed to support multiple, isolated knowledge domains.
+It uses a clean, decoupled architecture with the following core components:
+-   **LLM & Embeddings**: Google Gemini
+-   **Vector Store**: Qdrant (secured with an API key)
+-   **Data Source**: PostgreSQL
+-   **Environment Management**: Docker Compose

-This project includes a one-time training script, a CLI for asking questions, and a full integration test suite using `pytest`.
+The system is organized into a reusable Vanna engine, a generic command-line trainer, a multi-domain CLI, and a full integration test suite.

 <br>